wilcoxen-courses/e351-rings/README.md

 1. Create a list called `radius` that contains the following numbers: `200`, `400`, `600`, `800`, `1000`, `1200`, `1400`, `1600` and `3200`.
 These will be the outer radii, in meters, of the rings we'll create.
 There will be several near the highway and then a broader ring to select parcels that are further away and could be used as a comparison group.
 Also, that ring demonstrates that the radii of the rings can vary.

-1. Set `ring_layer` equal to the result of calling `gpd.GeoDataFrame()` to create a new, empty GeoDataFrame.

-1. Create a new column called `"radius"` in `ring_layer` that is equal to the `radius` variable.
-The column will be part of the attribute table of the layer we're building and will indicate the outer radius of each ring.

 1. Now we'll build the geometries of the rings.
 Start by creating a new empty list called `geo_list` to contain them.

 1. Next, create a variable called `last_buf` and set it equal to `None`.
 As you'll see below, we'll create the buffers moving outward from the interstate.
 This variable will be used to make the buffers into rings by allowing us to subtract out the previous buffer when building the next one.